knowledgetechnologyuhh/goal_conditioned_RL_baselines/README.md

 * `--test_subgoal_perc` determines the probability that a penalty is applied to a specific high-level policy step (also see Levy et al. 2018).

-# Adding new features to this repository
-If you work on this repository and add a new feature, please proceed as follows:
-1. Start a new branch with the devel branch as base and add your feature
-    * If you develop a new algorithm, you should have added a respective subdir with the algorithm's name (referred to here as <alg_name>) in the baselines folder.
-Proceed as follows:
-        * Add the <alg_name> to TestingConfig.algorithms, and
-        * add a function get_<alg_name>_cmds to this script.
-This function should generate a list commandline-strings that call all important configurations for your algorithm.

-    * If you add a feature to an existing algorithm, only change the get_<alg_name>_cmds function appropriately.

-    * If you add a new environment, add the environment name to the TestingConfig.environments list.

-2. After you have finished working on your feature:
-    * merge the devel branch to your branch and
-    * run the testing script `run_testing.sh`.
-The script will create a folder testing_logs where all test results are stored.
-    * Go through all logs and see if there are errors.
-If there are errors, fix them.
-3. If all errors are fixed, check if there are new updates on devel.
-    * If there are, goto 2.
-    * Else: merge your branch to devel.
-Done.